mactul/powermake/README.md

 If you are parallelizing operations, you should set this mutex to avoid weird debug messages behavior.
 If left to None, no mutex is used.

+### Compatibility with other tools

+#### Scan-Build

+Powermake is compatible with clang [scan-build](https://clang.llvm.org/docs/analyzer/user-docs/CommandLineUsage.html#scan-build) utility.
+You can run `scan-build python makefile.py -rd` to compile your code with a static analysis.
+Just remember that scan-build needs your program to be compiled in debug mode, hence the `-d` flag.
+We recommend you to also try compiling your code with gcc and the `-fanalyzer` option to get the best results possible.

+#### LLVM libfuzzer

+Powermake helps you compiling with [LLVM libfuzzer](https://llvm.org/docs/LibFuzzer.html).

+You can add the `-ffuzzer` argument to your compiler and your linker with [config.add_c_cpp_flags](#add_c_cpp_flags) and [config.add_ld_flags](#add_ld_flags).

+If you are using clang or MSVC, this will enable the address sanitizer and the fuzzer.
+Otherwise, the argument is ignored.

 **documentation in progress...**